cosmos/cosmos-sdk/docs/spec/staking/end_block.md

 Each block the validator queue is to be checked for mature unbonding validators (namely with a completion time <= current time).
-At this point any mature validators which do not have any delegations remaining are delete from state.
+At this point any mature validators which do not have any delegations remaining are deleted from state.
 For all other mature unbonding validators that still have remaining delegations, the validator.Status is switched from sdk.Unbonding to sdk.Unbonded.